-For the management of grant or cooperative agreement awards, recipients primarily manage their own research or work efforts with minimal oversight by the Agency.
 Throughout the entire process-starting with the identification of program objectives, the preparation and peer review of submitted proposals, the conduct of the research or work itself, and, finally, the exposition of new knowledge through publications, public outreach, and education-NASA views itself as a partner with the scientific, engineering, and educational communities in making its programs relevant and productive.
-Post-award activities are addressed in the NASA Grant and Cooperative Agreement Manual, 2 CFR 200, and 2 CFR 1800 for grants and cooperative agreement and the Federal Acquisition Regulation (FAR) and the NASA FAR Supplement (NFS) for contract research awards.
+Post-award activities are addressed in the NASA Grant and Cooperative Agreement Manual, 2 CFR 200, and 2 CFR 1800 for grant and cooperative agreement awards, and the Federal Acquisition Regulation (FAR) and the NASA FAR Supplement (NFS) for contract research awards.